 You can learn more about this topic in Course 712.

-Proactive vs. reactive safety leadership: Integrating safety and health concerns into the everyday work allows for a proactive approach to safety.
+Integrating safety and health concerns into everyday work allows for a proactive approach to safety.
 In a proactive approach, hazards and unsafe behaviors are addressed before an injury or illness occurs.
 In a reactive safety culture, safety is not a problem until after an injury or accident occurs.

 Before you set out to create the world's best CSMS, make sure that top management in your organization fully supports and has made a real commitment to your effort.
-But, what’s the difference between "support" and "commitment"?
+But, what is the difference between "support" and "commitment?"

-Top management may communicate their support for safety, but the real test for commitment is the degree to which management acts on their communication with serious investments in time and money.
-When management merely communicates their interest in safety, but does not follow through with action, they are expressing moral support, not commitment.
+Top management may communicate their support for safety, but the real test for commitment is the degree to which management acts on their words with serious investments in time and money.
+When management merely communicates their interest in safety, but does not follow through with action, they are expressing only support, not commitment.

-So, what’s the secret in getting top management commitment to safety?
+So, what is the secret in getting top management commitment to safety?
 The answer to that question is that management commitment will occur to the extent each employer clearly understands the positive benefits to their own success as well as to the success of the company.

 Most employers will put time and money into employee safety when they understand the benefits in terms of how their commitment helps to fulfill their social, fiscal and/or legal obligations as an employer.
 Therefore, you should stress the benefits to your employer when meeting each of the three obligations.
 Let's take a look:

-The social obligation: Get management to come to the realization that long-term corporate survival depends on being a good "corporate citizen" in the community by doing whatever it takes to keep employees safe an and healthful at work.
+Get management to come to the realization that long-term corporate survival depends on being a good "corporate citizen" in the community by doing whatever it takes to keep employees safe and healthful at work.
 By the way, fulfilling this obligation is most effective in assuring the long term success for the company.

 Because construction is such a hazardous industry, most employers understand the importance of a strong safety committee.
 This is one of the most important safety teams within the CSMS and a very important part of employee involvement.

-At least annually the CSC should develop its own strategic plan with written Safety goals and objectives, and the tactics to achieve them.
+At least annually the CSC can develop its own strategic plan with written safety goals and objectives, and the tactics to achieve them.
 Monthly tracking of progress is also important.
 The safety goals and objective should be communicated to all employees.

-Employees should participate in regular safety inspections (Daily/Weekly/Monthly/Quarterly) to help identify potentially hazardous conditions and unsafe actions and initiate corrections.
-Findings should be presented to the decision-maker who is usually the executive in charge of your company.
-Also send a copy of the findings to supervisors and safety committee for review.
+Another important way employees are involved in safety is to participate in regular walk-around safety inspections to help identify potentially hazardous conditions, unsafe actions, and initiate corrective actions.
+Inspection findings should be presented to the decision-maker and copies of the findings should be sent to supervisors and the safety committee for review.

-Corrective action should be approved by the decision-maker and implemented under the direction of a designated line worksite superintendent, manager, or supervisor.
+Corrective actions should be approved by the decision-maker and implemented under the direction of a designated line worksite superintendent, manager, or supervisor.

-The employees in your company are crucial to the company's success, so they should be encouraged to make safety suggestions to help improve a process, prevent an accident, or to make any improvement in the CSMS.
+Employee involvement is crucial to the company's success, so they should be encouraged to make safety suggestions to help improve the CSMS.
+Suggestions include ways to improve: